gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 <p class="tip">Generational ZGC is not yet the default, but that is the goal of a future release.
 If you would like to enable it, use the following command-line option: <b>java -XX:+UseZGC -XX:+ZGenerational</b></p>

 ### Key Encapsulation Mechanism API
->Introduce an API for key encapsulation mechanisms (KEMs), an encryption technique for securing symmetric keys using public key cryptography.

 If you are developing security libraries or tools, or you are curious about [Post-Quantum Cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography), read more [here](https://openjdk.org/jeps/452).

 ### Prepare to Disallow the Dynamic Loading of Agents
->Issue warnings when agents are loaded dynamically into a running JVM.
-These warnings aim to prepare users for a future release which disallows the dynamic loading of agents by default in order to improve integrity by default.
-Serviceability tools that load agents at startup will not cause warnings to be issued in any release.

 If you are using dynamically loaded agents, read more [here](https://openjdk.org/jeps/451).

 ### Deprecate the Windows 32-bit x86 Port for Removal
->Deprecate the Windows 32-bit x86 port, with the intent to remove it in a future release.

 Java keeps evolving.
 Read more [here](https://openjdk.org/jeps/449).

 ## Notable Features Since Java 17 (LTS)
 If you are upgrading from Java 17, keep reading for the most relevant changes, or have a look [here](https://openjdk.org/projects/jdk/21/jeps-since-jdk-17).

 ### Simple Web Server
->Provide a command-line tool to start a minimal web server that serves static files only.
-No CGI or servlet-like functionality is available.
-This tool will be useful for prototyping, ad-hoc coding, and testing purposes, particularly in educational contexts.

 All you need to do is run `jwebserver`.
 Use `--help` for usage instructions.
 ```bash
 $ jwebserver